Graphic designer creating branding identity systems for clients for 20 years

 Symbols and logos are special, highly condensed information forms or identifiers.
 Symbols are abstract representation of a particular idea or identity.
 The CBS “eye” and the active “television” are symbolic forms, which we learn to recognize as representing a particular concept or company.
 Logotypes are corporate identifications based on a special typographical word treatment.
 Some identifiers are hybrid, or combinations of symbol and logotype.
 In order to create these identifiers, the designer must have a clear vision of the corporation or idea to be represented and of the audience to which the message is directed.

-Don’t overlook the value of having professional business cards that accurately reflects your brand image.
-This small sturdy piece of paper is an important part of your collateral package.
+Don’t overlook the value of having professional business cards that accurately reflects you or your brand image.
+This small sturdy piece of paper is an important part of your brand collateral package.
 It’s often the first item prospects receive from you, so it’s your first opportunity to give a strong, positive impression.